Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 The paperwork to officially create an LLC in Rhode Island is called the Articles of Organization.
 To submit the paperwork, either file online through the Rhode Island Secretary of State’s website or download and mail the Articles of Organization (Form 400).

-Related: How to fill out the Rhode Island Articles of Organization
+Related: How To Fill Out The Rhode Island Articles Of Organization

 LLC tax status: In this article, you will declare the tax status of the LLC.
 There are options for partnership, corporation, or disregarded, and it can be confusing to answer.
 One of the great benefits of having an LLC is the tax flexibility, and you can elect to have it taxed like a partnership, corporation, or disregarded entity (sole proprietorship).
 You are still filing as an LLC but electing how the entity is taxed.